RecomlyRecomlyRecomlyDocs

 How Google sign-in works in Recomly — no setup required.

 Recomly has Sign in with Google built in for all users.
-There is no admin setup required and no SSO feature entitlement needed — the Google button appears on the login page for every Recomly account.
+There is no admin setup required and no plan upgrade needed — the Google button appears on the login page for every Recomly account.

 How it works